 We often get asked, "Can I run my LEDs on a battery?"If you want to have your LED light battery powered, the great news is you really have a lot of choices.
-Because LEDs have such a low power draw there are plenty of batteries types that can run your battery LED nice and bright for a long time.
+Because LEDs have such a low power draw there are plenty of battery types that can run your LEDs nice and bright for a long time.

 We also often get asked, "what's the smallest battery that can run an LED?"To answer the small battery question, we have the cr1225 battery with holder.
 This micro battery is only

 12.5mm or 0.5 inches across! for size comparison, a penny is .8 inch so this battery is roughly half the size of a penny. and our battery can run 4 LEDs nice and bright as you can see from this picture of the tiny 1225 running 4 of our cool white chip sized LEDs.

 The bigger coin cell, the cr2032 holder with switch shown here can run up to 10 LED lights nice and bright.
 This coin cell is a nice choice for its small size and great capacity

 On the other end of the battery size spectrum, a pair of AA batteries can run 50 battery powered individual mini led lights for 4-5 hours!
 That's a lot of lights!
 Or the AA pair can run a few battery LED lights non stop for several days.
 Larger Batteries such as AA or AAA or 9 volt will last longer before replacement is needed.
 And larger batteries can power more LEDs overall and also more types of LEDs in the same project.
 A bigger battery may not fit into micro modeling projects.